HyrumHansen/math4610/task3.md

 Double precision data took twice as many iterations to reach an epsilon that the machine determined was equal to zero, which is no deviation from expectation.

+### Question 4:

+A software manual was generated to store the routines that will be build over the semester.